gitbrent/PptxGenJS/README.md

 Try PptxGenJS right in your browser - no setup required.

 - [Basic Slide Demo](https://gitbrent.github.io/PptxGenJS/demos/) - Build a basic presentation in seconds
-- [Full Feature Showcase](https://gitbrent.github.io/PptxGenJS/demo/browser/index.html) - Explore every available feature: chart, shape, export option, slide masters, and more
+- [Full Feature Showcase](https://gitbrent.github.io/PptxGenJS/demo/browser/index.html) - Explore every available feature

-> 💡 Perfect for testing compatibility or learning by example — all demos run 100% in the browser.
+> Perfect for testing compatibility or learning by example - all demos run 100% in the browser.

 ## 📦 Installation